Litigation

 Alimony

-Despite ongoing attempts by the legislature to simplify it, alimony in Florida remains complicated.
-Alimony can be permanent, durational, bridge-the-gap, rehabilitative, or lump sum.
-The amount and duration of alimony is based on a need and ability to pay standard.
-Click here for the Florida statutes regarding alimony.
+Despite recent changes to the alimony laws, alimony remains complicated.
+Alimony can be durational, bridge-the-gap, rehabilitative, or lump sum.
+The amount and duration of alimony is based on a need and ability to pay standard, with a formula setting the ceiling for amount and duration.
+Click here for the alimony statute.

 Child Support